checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Checking-for-LValue-Expressions.md

   and `UpdateAfterAssignment` methods.
 - **Using:** the `ValidateBoundsContext` and `RValueCastBounds` methods.

+## Design: Data Structures and Methods

+The proposed design for lvalue generalization involves the following data structures and methods:

+- AbstractSet class
+  - This data structure represents an equivalence class of expressions, where lvalue expressions `e1` and `e2` belong to the same AbstractSet if and only if `e1` and `e2` are canonically equivalent.
+AbstractSets themselves do not consider aliasing concerns (aliasing is handled by the `AliasAnalysis` class).
+- AbstractSetExprs map
+  - This data structure maps an `Expr *` to the `AbstractSet *` to which it belongs.
+It is used for efficiency in GetOrCreateAbstractSet and to determine which expressions belong to a given AbstractSet.
+- GetOrCreateAbstractSet method
+  - This method returns the `AbstractSet *` for an `Expr * E` that is used as the key in the `ObservedBounds` map to read and update the observed bounds of `E`.
+It creates a new AbstractSet for `E` if necessary.
+- GetExprsInAbstractSet method
+  - This method returns the set of `Expr *` that belong to a given `AbstractSet * A`.
+It uses the `AbstractSetExprs` map to determine the set of expressions.
+- GetLValueTargetBounds method
+  - This method returns the normalized target bounds for an `Expr * E`.
+It is used in ValidateBoundsContext to determine the target bounds for all lvalue expressions in an `AbstractSet * A`, in order to prove or disprove that `ObservedBounds[A]` imply the target bounds for `A`.
+- SynthesizeMemberExprs method
+  - This method takes a `MemberExpr * e` and creates a sets of MemberExprs whose target bounds use the value of `e`.
+It then sets `ObservedBounds[m]` to the target bounds of `m` for each expression `m` in the created set.
+- AliasAnalysis class
+  - This class performs dataflow analysis to determine aliasing relationships between lvalue expressions.
+Given an AbstractSet `E` which contains an lvalue expression `e`, AliasAnalysis determines:
+    - MustAlias: the set `S` of AbstractSets where, for each AbstractSet `A` in `S`, each expression belonging to `A` must alias with each expression that belongs to `E`.
+    - MayAlias: The set `S` of AbstractSets where, for each AbstractSet `A` in `S`, each lvalue expression `a` that belongs to `A` obeys the following:
+      - `a` may alias with `e`, and:
+      - It is not the case that `a` must alias with `e`.
+    - Note: the results of MustAlias and MayAlias are disjoint sets.

 ## AbstractSet: LValue Expression Equality

 ### Requirements for Bounds Checking